Currently reading: The best supercars: driven and ranked

 What is a supercar?

 A supercar is a high-performance car that combines breathtaking performance, class-leading driving dynamics and stunning design.
-They're designed for drivers who crave speed and come in a variety of engine layouts, including V8s, V10s, or even high-octane V12s.
-Supercars are capable of achieving incredible acceleration and top speeds, often combining cutting-edge, motorsport-derived technology, lightweight materials and superb aerodynamics to elevate the driving experience above regular sports cars.
-Despite all of these desirable features, they're outpaced by the more exclusive, rare and powerful hypercars, but they still make for fabulous driving machines.
+They're designed for drivers who crave speed and come in a variety of engine layouts, including V8s, V10s and even high-octane V12s.
+Supercars are capable of achieving incredible acceleration and top speeds, often combining cutting-edge, motorsport-derived technology, lightweight materials and superb aerodynamics to elevate the driving experience above that of a regular sports cars.
+Despite all of these desirable features, they're outpaced by the more exclusive, rare and powerful hypercars, but they're still fabulous driving machines.

 How fast can supercars go?

-While there's no set rule or top speed for supercars, they often reach speeds higher than 200mph, putting them well above the fastest sports cars on sale.
-It's not all about straight-line speed though.
-Supercars are some of the fastest accelerating cars too, with some travelling from 0-62mph in less than four seconds.
-The fastest can sprint to the same figure in fewer than three seconds.
+There's no set rule or top speed for supercars but they often reach speeds higher than 200mph, putting them well above the fastest sports cars on sale.
+It's not all about outright top speed, though.
+Supercars are some of the fastest-accelerating cars too, with some travelling from 0-62mph in less than four seconds.
+The fastest can sprint to 62mph in under three seconds.

 How much do supercars cost?

-Supercars are vastly more expensive than sports cars but don't often come close to hypercars.
+Supercars are vastly more expensive than sports cars but don't often come close to the price of hypercars.
 They're certainly not cheap.
-The most 'affordable' (for want of a better word) supercar on this list is the Chevrolet Corvette Z06, which starts from around £150,000 should you spec one for purchase in the UK.
-Compare that with the most expensive - the Lamborghini Revuelto - and it shows just how broad the gulf in price can be.
-Others, like the Porsche 911 S/T, are so exclusive that you'll need to go to exclusive dealers to buy any remaining stock - often for double the original list price, nearing £500,000 for that particular Porsche.
+The most 'affordable' (for want of a better word) supercar on this list is the Chevrolet Corvette Z06, which starts from around £150,000, should you spec one for purchase in the UK.
+Compare that with the most expensive - the £450k-plus Lamborghini Revuelto - and it shows just how broad the gulf in price can be.
+Others, such as the Porsche 911 S/T, are so exclusive that you'll need to go to specialist dealers to buy any remaining stock - often for double the original list price, nearing £500,000 for that particular Porsche.
 Ouch.

 Can supercars be driven every day?

-While supercars can be driven daily, they are best suited for short drives due to their low ground clearance, stiffer suspension, and limited storage space.
+Yes, supercars can be driven daily, but they are best suited to short drives due to their low ground clearance, stiffer suspension and limited storage space.
 They are ideal for weekend drives or special events rather than everyday commuting.

 Join the debate